There are those who argue that the total social media followers on social media channels is nothing but a vanity figure.

 If she decides to post a well-lit photo of fresh smoothie ingredients, set in a clean modern kitchen instead…now that’s another story.

 When and where your brand and objectives support it, photos are always the best option.
-No need for fancy photography equipment or hiring an expensive freelancer.
+No need for fancy photography equipment or hiring a freelancer.
 Most smartphones today take shots that are essentially on-par with professional photos.

 If you’re concerned about your lackluster eye for design, check out Instagram for inspiration – see what other companies are doing, in and out of your industry, and modify it to fit your brand.